 Is this recipe Weight Watchers friendly?

 Absolutely!
-Chicken breast is always “free” on WW, but this chicken has a delicious sauce to it.
-You can plan to count 4 points on any of the color plans for a chicken breast with sauce spooned over.
+Chicken breast are always a good option when calorie counting, but this chicken has a delicious sauce to it, so check your points.
+If you’re following the Weight Watchers WW plan, you will find a link to the WW Points on the recipe card at the end of this post.
 I suggest you serve it over steamed spinach or riced cauliflower for a low point meal.

 Here are a few more chicken recipes you might like to try:

 - Baked Chicken Parmesan